OctopusDeploy/docs/docs/reference/variable-substitution-syntax.md

 #### *Truthy* and *Falsy* values {#VariableSubstitutionSyntax-TruthyandFalsyvalues}

 The `if` and `unless` statements consider a value to be *falsy* if it is undefined, empty, `False` or `0`.
 All other values are considered to be *truthy*.

+### Complex syntax
+Additional conditional statements are supported in Octopus 3.5 and onwards, including == and !=.

+Using complex syntax you can have expressions like `#{if Octopus.Environment.Name == "Production"}...{/if}` and `#{if Octopus.Environment.Name != "Production"}...{/if}`

+### Run conditions
+Conditions can be used to control whether a given step in a deployment process actually runs.
+In this scenario the conditional statement should return true/false, depending on your requirements.

+Some examples would be,
+`#{if Octopus.Environment.Name == "Production"}true{/if}` would run the step only in Production.
+`#{if Octopus.Environment.Name != "Production"}true{/if}` would run the step in all environments other than Production.

 ### Repetition {#VariableSubstitutionSyntax-Repetition}